mnemnion/imp/Forge/markdown/Forge/terminal handling.md

 It uses the Unicode drawing set, rather than switching to graphics mode.
 This would be a relatively minor rewrite, if anyone out there needs it: all the drawing literals are abstracted behind words, as is the Forth way.

-A frame, proper, is simply a row col x y array.
+A frame, proper, is simply a `row col x y` array.
 There are access words; a frame gets its coordinates when created, and getters and setters are defined.
 The 'pane' of a frame is the part of that frame which is writable.
 In Fabri, these will be types.

 ## Printing

 Printing happens into a frame, and expects the frame on top of the counted buffer.

 Right now, it's top-down, left-right.
-We can add right and center versions of that as we go: stacks should be right justified and grow from the bottom, for example.
+We can add right and center versions of that as we go: stacks should be right justified and down: we call it a 'push down' stack and this creates the right picture in my head at least.
+Moves like `rot` and `dup` will affect the same part of the stack frame every time: that helps push information into the subconscious where it belongs.

 We'll eventually add fancy compound words like `size-frame-to-longest-line`, which will take a frame and a counted buffer, return the screen count of the longest line, and resize the cols of the frame accordingly.
 The window manager decides what to do after any frame gets sized.
 We'll also have `size-frame-to-buffer`, which does a rowcol resize in the same fashion.